top of page

 We make ecological theatre, often with live music.
 We talk a lot about how difficult subjects like the climate can be to think about all the time.
 The last thing we’d want is to make a depressing climate show for people to sit through – there’s enough of that in our daily lives.
 We want to create work that energises, work that opens spaces for contemplation and coming together, and work that gives back.
 We create work for the future.

-Follow our journey as we create the show!
+Follow our journey with the show!

 Instagram @bradantheatre